gnachman/iterm2-website/source/_includes/3.3/documentation-edit-menu.md

 When a mark is set (typically by <a href="documentation-shell-integration.html">Shell Integration</a> when the currently running shell command terminates) then show an alert.

 #### Edit > Clear Buffer
-Clears the last screenful of the terminal.
+Clears the entire terminal history and the mutable area.

 ### Edit > Clear Scrollback Buffer
-Clears the entire terminal history.
+Clears scrollback history, preserving the mutable area.